-- Regional Nodes are spatial concentrations of employment and housing that are drivers of the regional economy.
-Regional nodes are mixed-use urban districts that contain a variety of commercial, office, and light industrial uses (heavy industry is better suited for special districts that provide buffers between certain manufacturing types and residential uses).
-Regional nodes are the largest kind of nodes, and they serve the widest geographic area.
-It is important to note that downtown Des Moines offers uniquely urban characteristics, and its success is key to that of the entire region. - Community Nodes are mid-sized centers that provide a range of daily needs and specialized services within a traditional neighborhood context.
-Community nodes should consist of a mix of office, service sector, and light industrial/manufacturing jobs.
-However, it is important that light industrial uses mesh with the urban fabric of the community node.
-Uses that have spatial arrangements that do not fit the desired characteristics of the community node are better suited for special districts. - Neighborhood Nodes are local centers that serve a local population.
-These are the smallest nodes and should include a convenience or drug store that provides basic daily needs.
-These nodes are often the remnants of historic trolley-stop business districts and can include restaurants, shops, and smaller-scale businesses.
+- Regional Centers are spatial concentrations of employment and housing that are drivers of the regional economy.
+Regional centers are mixed-use urban districts that contain a variety of commercial, office, and light industrial uses (heavy industry is better suited for special districts that provide buffers between certain manufacturing types and residential uses).
+Regional centers are the largest kind of nodes, and they serve the widest geographic area.
+It is important to note that downtown Des Moines offers uniquely urban characteristics, and its success is key to that of the entire region.
+Projects such as Cityville and Gray's Landing in downtown Des Moines offer the potential for further development in this node. - Community Centers are mid-sized centers that provide a range of daily needs and specialized services within a traditional neighborhood context.
+Community centers should consist of a mix of office, service sector, and light industrial/manufacturing jobs.
+However, it is important that light industrial uses mesh with the urban fabric of the community center.
+Uses that have spatial arrangements that do not fit the desired characteristics of the community center are better suited for special districts. - Neighborhood Centers are local centers that serve a local population.
+These are the smallest centers and should include a convenience or drug store that provides basic daily needs.
+These centers are often the remnants of historic trolley-stop business districts and can include restaurants, shops, and smaller-scale businesses.

 The intensity of uses within each node type varies.
-The downtown node and regional nodes will have more of an emphasis on employment, while the emphasis in neighborhood nodes is more likely housing.
-Community nodes should typically have more of a balance between employment and housing.
+Regional centers will have more of an emphasis on employment, while the emphasis in neighborhood centers is more likely housing.
+Community centers should typically have more of a balance between employment and housing.
 Regardless of node type, the provision of housing is essential to the development of walkable nodes.
 If housing options are not included, the area does not meet the definition of a 'node' in The Tomorrow Plan.